What is gestational diabetes and why does it develop?

 Yes, gestational diabetes can theoretically occur in any pregnancy, including in women without apparent risk factors.
 However, the risk is significantly higher if you had gestational diabetes in a previous pregnancy [7].
 Between 30% and 50% of affected women will develop this condition again in subsequent pregnancies, with higher rates in high-risk populations [8].

-Other factors that increase probability include overweight, age over 35 years, family history of type 2 diabetes and polycystic ovary syndrome [3].
+Other factors that increase the likelihood include being overweight, being over 35 years of age, a family history of type 2 diabetes, and polycystic ovary syndrome [3].
 The fact that you had a pregnancy without gestational diabetes does not guarantee that the next pregnancies will be the same.
 Each pregnancy must be monitored individually, and blood glucose testing remains mandatory.

 Why does the placenta influence glucose metabolism?

-The placenta influences glucose metabolism to ensure a continuous supply of nutrients to the fetus [6].
-The fetus depends exclusively on maternal glucose for growth and development, not being able to produce what it needs itself.
-By increasing the mother's insulin resistance, the placenta directs more glucose to the fetal circulation [4].
+The placenta influences glucose metabolism in order to ensure a continuous supply of nutrients to the fetus [6].
+The fetus depends exclusively on maternal glucose for its growth and development, as it cannot produce what it needs on its own.
+By increasing the mother's insulin resistance, the placenta directs more glucose toward the fetal circulation [4].

-This mechanism is an evolutionary adaptation that works perfectly when the maternal pancreas can compensate [6].
-The placenta acts as a complex endocrine organ, secreting hormones that reconfigure maternal metabolism.
+This mechanism is an evolutionary adaptation that works perfectly when the maternal pancreas is able to compensate [6].
+The placenta acts as a complex endocrine organ, secreting hormones that reconfigure the mother's metabolism.
 When this reconfiguration exceeds the mother's adaptive capacity, the result is gestational diabetes [1].

 What happens to diabetes after birth?

-After placental expulsion, the hormones responsible for insulin resistance disappear rapidly from circulation [1].
-In most cases blood glucose returns to normal in the first hours or days after birth.
-Treatment with insulin or oral antidiabetics is usually stopped immediately after birth, with blood glucose monitoring [2].
+After the placenta is delivered, the hormones responsible for insulin resistance disappear rapidly from the circulation [1].
+In most cases blood glucose returns to normal within the first hours or days after birth.
+Treatment with insulin or oral antidiabetic medication is usually stopped immediately after birth, with monitoring of blood glucose [2].

-However, it is essential to perform a glucose tolerance test at 6-12 weeks after birth, to confirm problem resolution [3].
-The risk of developing type 2 diabetes remains increased long-term, which is why annual long-term control is recommended.
-Breastfeeding, maintaining normal weight and regular physical activity can significantly reduce the risk of developing type 2 diabetes in a mother with a history of gestational diabetes [9].
+However, it is essential to undergo a glucose tolerance test 6-12 weeks after birth, to confirm that the problem has resolved [3].
+The risk of developing type 2 diabetes remains increased over the long term, which is why a long-term annual check-up is recommended.
+Breastfeeding, maintaining a normal weight, and regular physical activity can significantly reduce the risk of developing type 2 diabetes in a mother with a history of gestational diabetes [9].

 References